Cal Poly Baseball Coaching Staff

 Clay’s hobbies include assistant coaching two youth club baseball teams, watching both the Dodgers and Lakers play, hiking, and volunteering at a hospital in his home community with classmates.
 Clay aspires to someday be a CHP officer or a paramedic with the Highway Patrol.

-Lauren Pluim is a third year Biomedical Engineering major at Cal Poly and is in her first year as a team manager for the baseball program.
+Lauren Pluim is a fourth year biomedical engineering major at Cal Poly and is in her second year as a team manager for the baseball program.

 Lauren is a graduate of Cabrillo High School in Lompoc, Calif.